If we are all connected by a single thread,

 Claudine Cho

-Claudine Cho is a speechwriter and organizer who has written for Democratic politicians and the late health care activist, Ady Barkan, named Time Magazine’s 100 Most Influential People.
+Claudine Cho is a political speechwriter and organizer who has written for Democratic leaders, including the late health care activist, Ady Barkan, named Time Magazine’s 100 Most Influential People.
 Prior to her U.S. political work, she helped establish the Museum of Sexual Slavery in South Korea.

 — who came together to tell expansive stories about our people and our abundance.